sunfounder/arduino_starter_kit/docs/source/15_cool_warm_color.rst

         delay(500);
     }

-14. Your complete code is as follows; you can click the Upload button to upload the code to the R3 board.
+14. Your complete code is as follows; you can click the Upload button to upload the code to the Arduino Uno R3.
 Then you can rotate the potentiometer, and you will notice the RGB LED slowly transition from a cool to a warm hue, or from a warm hue to a cool hue.

 .. code-block:: Arduino